-We also understand that you have a right to view your child’s medical records, and provide a secure and straightfoward process through which you can access your medical records.
+We also understand that you have a right to view your child’s medical records and provide a secure and straightforward process through which you can access your medical records.

 If you believe these privacy rights have been violated, you may file a written complaint with our Privacy Officer Mary Sheppard.
 No retaliation will occur against you for filing a complaint.

 Our Privacy Officer is our office manager Mary Sheppard and can be contacted at this office or by calling our telephone number: (919) 942-4173 Ext:199.
 You may contact our Privacy Officer for further information about our complaint process, or for further explanation of this Notice of Privacy Practices.

 Chapel Hill Pediatrics and Adolescents are committed to protecting your privacy and are required by applicable federal and state laws to maintain the privacy of your protected health information.
 “Protected health information” is your individually identifiable health information, including demographic information, collected from you or created or received by a health care provider, a health plan, your employer, or a health care clearinghouse that relates to (1) your past, present, or future physical or mental health or condition; (2) the provision of health care to you; or (3) the past, present or future payment for the provision of health care to you.